Long-term capital growth doesn’t have to be risky, time-consuming or out of your reach

 As mentioned above, learning the ins and outs of the market is daunting, especially if you want to invest outside Australia.
 It requires a time commitment that few investors have.
 Most people are already stretched far too thin as it is, between work, family, home maintenance, and all the other things that eat up the day.

-Learning about the financial markets isn’t just a one-off achievement.
+Additionally, learning about the financial markets isn’t just a one-off achievement.
 You have to monitor the performance of various companies and stay on top of changes that can affect returns.
 There’s not always a direct correlation between the market and what’s going on in the world either.
 Sometimes a small event halfway across the globe can change how a business operates, as we often saw in 2020.
 If it were easy to predict and track these things in our precious spare time, people wouldn’t do it as a full-time career.

 The Global Masters Fund (ASX: GFL) offers solutions for your investment challenges